Dylan Farrell: Post playing

 In June 2017, Farrell was interviewed by former rugby league player Denan Kemp and revealed he was in severe debt due to the NRL and St. George Illawarra club failing to pay out insurance money which was owed to him.
-Farrell claimed that he was forced to sell his house which made him feel “at the lowest of the low".
+Farrell claimed that he was forced to sell his house which made him feel "at the lowest of the low".

 In 2018, Farrell was appointed head coach of the Nowra-Bomaderry Jets.

+Former St George Illawarra player Dylan Farrell has avoided jail time for his role in the cultivation of cannabis plants in Nowra, and supply of a small quantity of THC gummies.